SirDagen/php-beautiful-numbers/README.md

 # php-format-functions
-When studying physics we learned how to correctly output large and small numbers that they are still readable and are only as precise as necessary (usually 3 digits are sufficient).
+When studying physics we learned how to correctly output large and small numbers that they are still readable and are only as precise as necessary (usually 3 digits are the sweet spot).
 Maybe you like this, too.

 I start with only one function "sinum".